pramo25/AspirationTestSuite/README.md

 # AspirationTestSuite
 This is a test suite for Aspiration.com
 This test is specific for Google Chrome.
-Please change the pathname to where your chromedriver.exe is saved.
+Please change the driverPath in configuration.properties where your chromedriver.exe is saved.